threefoldtech/FFTChain/frontend/explorer/README.md

 # Explorer

-A block explorer for a Rivine-based chain
+A block explorer for Freeflow Token

 ## Run it yourself

 ### Prerequisites
 * Caddyserver
-* A Rivine-based daemon
+* Freeflow Token daemon (`fftchaind`)

-Make sure you have a Rivine-based daemon running with the explorer module enabled:
+Make sure you have `fftchaind` (the Freeflow Token daemon) running with the explorer module enabled:
-`<rivine-based daemon cli name> -M cgte`
+`fftchaind -M cgte`

 Now start caddy from the `caddy` folder of this repository:
 `caddy -conf Caddyfile.local`